VT-Cameron-Burger/web-python-development-pack/README.md

 ## Installation

+1. Download the latest .vsix file from the [GitHub Releases](https://github.com/VT-Cameron-Burger/web-python-development-pack/releases) page.
-1. Open VS Code
+2. Open VS Code
-2. Press `Ctrl+Shift+P` to open the command palette
+3. Press `Ctrl+Shift+P` (Windows/Linux) or `Cmd+Shift+P` (Mac) to open the command palette
-3. Type `Extensions: Install Extension Pack from VSIX...` and select it
+4. Type `Extensions: Install Extension Pack from VSIX...` and select it
-4. Select the downloaded `.vsix` file for this extension pack
+5. Select the downloaded `.vsix` file
-5. All included extensions will be automatically installed
+6. All included extensions will be automatically installed
-6. Restart VS Code if prompted
+7. Restart VS Code if prompted

 ## Usage